Teachings of the Eagle Feather, part 27: Spirit of Thunder Mountain

 Hello my relatives, I greet you in a good way.
-Welcome back in my Storytelling Lodge where legends and stories are told.
+Welcome back in my Storytelling Lodge where there is love and learning.
 Let's tell a teaching story today!

-The ring sets, although different in style and design, share a similar theme, namely the powerful medicine of the Eagle/Thunderbird that can be found on top of Mount McKay/Thunder Mountain – a flat-topped hill flanked by steep cliffs overlooking Thunder Bay in Ontario, which I climbed twice and which, according to Anishinaabe tradition, is the winter home of the Thunderbirds.
+The ring sets, although different in style and design, share a similar theme, namely the powerful medicine of the Eagle/Thunderbird that, according to Anishinaabe tradition, can be found on top of Mount McKay/Thunder Mountain.
+This flat-topped hill flanked by steep cliffs overlooking Thunder Bay in Ontario, which I climbed twice, is according to a local Ojibwe legend the winter home of the Thunderbirds.
 All five sets are storytelling rings created in the best aadizookewin izhitwaawin (storytelling tradition) of my People, the Ojibwe Anishinaabeg from Turtle Island's Great Lakes area.

 ~~ THE TRADITION OF STORYTELLING ~~